oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # IANA Considerations {#IANA}

-This specification registers the following claims defined in Section {{txn-token-header}} to the OAuth Access Token Types Registry defined in {{RFC6749}}, the following token type identifier in Section {{subject-token-types}} to the "OAuth URI" subregistry of the "OAuth Parameters" {{IANA.OAuth.Parameters}} registry, and the following claims defined in Section {{txn-token-claims}} in the IANA JSON Web Token Claims Registry defined in {{RFC7519}}
+This specification registers the following token type identifiers to the "OAuth URI" subregistry of the "OAuth Parameters" {{IANA.OAuth.Parameters}} registry.
+It also registers the following claims defined in Section {{txn-token-claims}} in the IANA JSON Web Token Claims Registry defined in {{RFC7519}}.
+It also registers the Media Type {{IANA.MediaTypes}} "txntoken+jwt" as defined in the section {{txn-token-header}}.

-## OAuth Registry Contents

-* Name: `txn_token`
-* Description: JWT of type Transaction Token
-* Additional Token Endpoint Response Parameters: none
-* HTTP Authentication Schemes: TLS {{RFC8446}}
-* Change Controller: IESG
-* Specification Document: Section {{txn-token-header}} of this specificaiton

 ## OAuth URI Subregistry Contents

-* URN: urn:ietf:params:oauth:token-type:self_signed
+* URN: urn:ieft:params:oauth:token-type:txn-token
-* Common Name: Token type for Self-signed JWT
+* Common Name: Transaction Token
 * Change Controller: IESG
-* Specification Document: Section {{subject-token-types}} of this specification
+* Specification Document Section {{txn-token-request}} of this specification

-## OAuth URI Subregistry Contents

 * URN: urn:ietf:params:oauth:token-type:self_signed
 * Common Name: Token type for Self-signed JWT
 * Change Controller: IESG
 * Specification Document: Section {{subject-token-types}} of this specification

-## JWT  Registry Contents
+## JWT Claims Registry Contents

 * Claim Name: `azd`
   * Claim Description: The authorization context details